r0sace/OJC-Calculator/README.md

  The OJC Calculator accurately calculates how many onions, jalapenos, and cilantro are required for the needs of each prep item as entered by the user.
 The OJC Calculator gives a breakdown of the amount of OJC in each item and gives the total amount needed.
 Say goodbye to inaccurate prepping!

  # How I Built It
+ The OJC Calculator is built using the OOP paradigm and MVC design pattern.

+ I used the following technologies:

  * Python 3
  * PyQT5
  * PyInstaller